mSobek33/SD_Framework/README.md

-# SD_Framework

-System Dynamics Python Framework
+# System Dynamic Framework - Python
 This framework allows the building and simulation of System Dynamic Models.

 ## Getting Started